andreatondo/node-red-contrib-sonoff-lan-mode/README.md

 A node that controls the Sonoff switch

+Accepts an input `msg.payload` with content "on" to turn on the Sonoff switch, and "off" to turn it off.

 ## Supported devices

 The library has only been tested on Sonoff Basic switch.